Revenue Streams

 A business model essentially includes two types of revenue streams: single-payment and recurring-income transactions resulting from the constant payment due to repeat service or after-sales support.
 Some options for generating Revenue Streams involve:

-• Licensing: Customers here are allowed to use a protected, for-profit intellectual property by paying a fee.
-It is quite common in the areas of media and technology.
+• Licensing: Customers here can use protected, for-profit intellectual property by paying a fee.
+It is quite common in the areas of media and technology;

-• Advertising: As the name says, the revenue stream involves advertising a brand, product, or service.
-Fairly common in media, events, and in software and apps.
+• Advertising: As the name says, this is an advertisement-based revenue stream that involves advertising a brand, product, or service.
+It is fairly common in media, events, software, and apps.

 Pricing mechanisms